 2. Fears and Frustrations

-On the flip side is whatever scares you or makes you mad.
-This could be anything from deep emotions you’ve been carrying for years to little things that come up at work.
+On the flip side is whatever scares you or makes you mad, which could be anything from deep emotions you’ve been carrying for years to little things that come up at work.
 Having someone to discuss these with can alleviate the burden.
 Take advantage of not being alone!

-Many couples fight about money; it’s pretty normal.
-Among the happiest couples, money is more of a discussion.
+Many couples fight about money, but the topic of money is more of a discussion in happy couples.

-They might not agree on everything about money, especially when there isn’t enough to go around.
-But they are able to talk calmly and make rational decisions together about what to do with their money.
-This helps lower stress, which makes for a happier couple.
+Although happy couples might not agree on everything about money, especially when there isn’t enough to go around, they are still able to talk calmly and make rational decisions together.
+This communication helps lower stress, which makes for a happier couple.